 You will then be asked to empty your bladder and to get changed.
 You’ll place your legs in the stirrups and a small speculum will be inserted which allows the specialist to easily view the cervix area.

-The specialist will then paint your cervix with a 3% or 5% solution of acetic acid (vinegar).
+The specialist will then paint or spray your cervix with a 3% or 5% solution of acetic acid (vinegar).
+They may also apply an iodine solution called lugol’s iodine.
 He/she will then look very carefully at the entire area of the cervix and try and find the abnormal areas.
 Once these have been located a biopsy will be taken.
 This is a very tiny sample of the abnormal area.
 The biopsy should not hurt but may be felt as a pin prick.
 There is usually some bleeding associated which is easily stopped.

 A tampon will be inserted and it’s advisable to keep that in for a few hours.

-Most lesions can be removed with a Lletz loop (large loop removal) which is a relatively simple procedure and can be done under local or general anaesthetic.
+Most lesions can be removed with a Lletz loop (large loop removal) which is a relatively simple procedure and can be done under local or general anesthetic.